 Boat Rafting Up or Raft Mooring

 Boat rafting up is known as [ berthing boats ] , one outside the other, beside a pontoon or quay, in between piles, or [ around a mooring buoy ] .
 This method makes the most of the limited space in a crowded harbour.
 Although not ideal, a boat rafting alongside may be the only option available.
 It is therefore wise, to learn how to raft up safely to prevent damage to the boat or others as well as how to leave safely from the inside or outside of the raft mooring.
-Boat rafting up can be a straightforward by having a basic strategy and observing certain etiquette and protocols.
+Boat rafting up can be a straightforward by having a basic strategy and observing certain etiquette and raft protocol.

-Boat Rafting Up Etiquette and Protocol
+Boat Rafting Up Protocol and Etiquette